tinacms/tina-cloud-starter/readme.md

 ## Hosting on Vercel

 This app can quickly be deployed to [Vercel](https://vercel.com/new).

-During the deployment steps, be sure to set the following environment variables through the Vercel UI:
+Once the Vercel app has been created, be sure to add the following environment variables:

 ```
 NEXT_PUBLIC_REALM_NAME=<get this from the realm you create at auth.tinajs.dev>
 NEXT_PUBLIC_TINA_CLIENT_ID=<get this from the app you create at auth.tinajs.dev>
 NEXT_PUBLIC_REDIRECT_URI=<This will be the URL of this Vercel deployment>/admin
 ```

+*You will need to trigger a redeploy from Netlify's UI for these environment variables to take effect*

-Once your project is being deployed, you can take the deployment URL and use it within the app's Callback URL field.
+Now that we have a live site, we can take the deployment URL and use it within our Tina Cloud app's `Callback URL` field.
-Go to the dashboard, click into your new app, and change its `Callback URL` to `[your deployment URL]/admin`
+Go to the [dashboard](https://auth.tinajs.dev), click into your new app, and change its `Callback URL` to `[your deployment URL]/admin`

 You can test that everything is configured correctly by navigating to `[your deployment URL]/admin`, and trying to login.